 Polly and photographer Richard, took over The Old School in April 2017 with a simple goal, to make The Old School Muker the designation for artists, makers and art lovers, in Swaledale and the wider Yorkshire Dales National Park.

-The gallery now represents the work of some of Yorkshire’s finest artists, offering an ever evolving mix of styles and mediums from artists such as: Piers Browne, Jill Ray, Rebecca Vincent, Jenny Uylatt, John Harrison, Sue Nichol, James Wheeler and of course Old School favourites such Sandra Parker, Sue Dewhurst and Peter Brook.
+The gallery now represents the work of some of The North’s finest artists, offering an ever evolving mix of styles and mediums from artists such as: Piers Browne, Jill Ray, Rebecca Vincent, Jenny Uylatt, John Harrison, Sue Nichol, James Wheeler and of course Old School favourites such Sandra Parker, Sue Dewhurst and Peter Brook.

 … and not forgetting the bronzes and ceramics of Stef Ottevenger and Alistair Brooke, fused glass of Kevin Wallhead, ironwork from artist blacksmith Adrian Wood, and the landscape photography of Richard & Janet Burdon, Anthony Shaughnessy and gallery owner Richard Walls.

-With an emphasis on handmade Yorkshire and British work, the craftshop stocks a wide range of local and British produced merchandise including: soft furnishings, pottery, jewellery, felt-work, toys and gifts, ironwork, cards and natural skin care products, from makers such as Interlude Ceramics, George Ormerod, Jules Jules, Andrea Cundell, Maxine Smith, Charlotte Morrison and Thomas Petit
+With an emphasis on handmade Yorkshire, Northern and British work, the craftshop stocks a wide range of local and British produced merchandise including: soft furnishings, pottery, jewellery, felt-work, toys and gifts, ironwork, cards and natural skin care products, from makers such as Interlude Ceramics, George Ormerod, Jules Jules, Andrea Cundell, Maxine Smith, Charlotte Morrison and Thomas Petit